lars-t-hansen/sandbox/pi/MISC.md

 higher speed.

 One possible limitation is that the I2C interface is described as single-master.
-(I forget where I saw this, but I think it relates to the Linux device driver.)
+(I forget where I saw this, but I think it relates to the Linux device driver.
+A note I made to myself: "it behaves like a master always, from what i can tell - it doesn't have an address that peripherals can address, it looks like transfers always have to be initiated from the pi.  to get the effect of being a slave the pi can initiate a master read however, and block on that.")

 I2C shows up as /dev/i2c-* for various channels, i2c-1 is the primary pin2/pin3 interface, i2c-2 is
 the secondary eeprom interface, I have not tested the latter.
 These are char devices.
 The devices